MMLab-CU/CLUE/doc/source/value_range.rst

 .. note::

-    A value range does not actually store the values in the range.
+    A value range or stepped value range does not actually store the values in the range.
 Hence, the iterators are *proxies* that do not refer to an existing location in memory.
 Instead, ``*iter`` returns the value itself instead of a reference.
 In spite of this subtle difference from a typical iterator, we find that it works perfectly with most STL algorithms.

 .. _enumerable_value_traits: